SolidEdgeCommunity/SolidEdge.Community/README.md

 SolidEdge.Community Repostiory
 ================
 This is the central repository for the [SolidEdge.Community](http://www.nuget.org/packages/SolidEdge.Community) NuGet package.
+See the [SolidEdge.Community Wiki](https://github.com/SolidEdgeCommunity/SolidEdge.Community/wiki) for more information.

 ---